Hello Everyone 👋,

 - Earned OSS Documentarian, OSS Mentor, Talk of the Town, Article picked as "Must Read" on Hashnode, and Featured On Hashnode badges on Hashnode.

 This year I didn't have any goal to complete Hacktoberfest because I started the collaboration program with The Collab Lab.
-My goal was I would be very happy to submit at least one pull request.
+I would be delighted to submit at least one pull request.

-But I ended up submitting eight pull requests and completed the Hacktoberfest!
+But I submitted eight pull requests and completed the Hacktoberfest!

 This experience leads me to a new interest in contributing to open source (and diving more into accessibility)!